swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ##### **Configuring PHP.ini**

 Now that PHP 7.2 is installed, we'll want to make some changes to the **php.ini** configuration file.
 Our goal here is to raise the timeouts and max file sizes for the site.
 In adition, you'll want to pay close attention to the `memory_limit` setting and set it accordingly.
-If you're not sure, `256` is a pretty safe value.
+If you're not sure, `256` is a very safe value.
 ```
 sudo nano /etc/php/7.2/fpm/php.ini
 ```